 The cause is likely an incompatibility between an enabled QAT device and VT-d in the BIOS.
-See Disable VT-d in the BIOS for details.
+See VT-d/IOMMU for details.

-29.16 Console Messages Obscure Prompts
+31.16 Console Messages Obscure Prompts

 When connected to the console of a TNSR device, such as the serial console, the kernel may output messages to the terminal which obscure prompts or other areas of the screen.
 This is normal and an expected effect when using the console directly.